upr-fvx/universal-pokemon-randomizer-fvx/docs/src/_notes/special_form_item_exclusions_cfru_dpe.md

 Dynamax/GMax-related items.
 The predicate is intentionally separate from existing `allowed` and `bad` filters.

 The Z-Crystal predicate now includes the CFRU/DPE Gen9 item identities for `ITEM_ULTRANECROZIUM_Z` / Necrozium Z (`0x214`) and the contiguous CFRU/DPE Z-Crystal block `0x244..0x265`.
-This covers the local evidence item whose description enables Necrozma Ultra Burst; it was not covered by the previous Gen7 bag/held split item ID ranges.
+The source block includes the type crystals and signature crystals through `ITEM_SNORLIUM_Z` (`0x263`) and `ITEM_TAPUNIUM_Z` (`0x265`).
+This covers local evidence items whose descriptions mention Necrozma Ultra Burst or Z-Power / Z-Moves when they enter mechanic-filtered replacement pools; they were not covered by the previous Gen7 bag/held split item ID ranges.

+`Item` stores IDs and display names, but not descriptions.
+Because the in-ROM text such as "Z-Power", "Z-Move", "Ultra Burst", "Mega Evolution", "Dynamax", or "Gigantamax" is not present in the item model, description-pattern classification cannot be used safely by the non-ROM predicate today.
+The predicate therefore combines existing constant/range checks with normalized known item names for CFRU/DPE aliases and synthetic audit coverage.
+The source also declares the CFRU/DPE Mega Stone block `ITEM_VENUSAURITE` `0x215` through `ITEM_DIANCITE` `0x243`, which is now classified as Mega-related even though those IDs differ from the generic Gen6 `ItemIDs` constants.
+This catches modeled names such as `Snorlium Z`, `Necrozium Z`, `Pikanium Z`, `Pikashunium Z`, `Eevium Z`, `Mewnium Z`, the other known signature Z-Crystals, source-backed CFRU/DPE Mega Stones, Mega accessories, and modeled Dynamax/GMax items without broadly matching move names such as Mega Drain.

 Known partial item metadata exists outside `Item`: